 - Pamela Smith, Seth Low Professor of History, Director of the Center for Science and Society

-Department and Institutional Partners (ongoing list)
+Department and Institutional Partners at Columbia (ongoing list)

 - Department of History, Columbia University